| Safe Haskell | Safe-Inferred |

 class Arbitrary2 (f ∷ Type → Type → Type) where Source #

-class to binary type constructors.
+Lifting of the Arbitrary class to binary type constructors.

 Minimal complete definition